sph-mn/sph-sc-lib/readme.md

 ```

 # imht-set
+*imht-set has been removed in favor of set.sc, which is currently work in progress*

 a data structure for storing a set of integers.
 can easily deal with millions of values. a benchmark on an "amd phenom 2" with 3ghz wrote and read 100 million entries in 4 seconds.
 insert/delete/search should all be o(1). space usage is roughly double the size of elements. the maximum number of elements a set can store is defined on creation and does not automatically increase.